Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • chest enlargement;

-These symptoms indicate precisely the occurrence of a narrowing of the bronchial lumen.
-However general symptoms are largely determined by the underlying pathology that caused BOS.
+The listed symptoms indicate the occurrence of a narrowing of the bronchial lumen.
+However general symptoms are largely determined by the underlying pathology that caused the biofeedback.

-In case of illness, the child shows capriciousness, sleep and appetite disturbances, weakness, symptoms of intoxication occur, the temperature may rise and body weight may decrease.
+When the disease occurs, the child exhibits moodiness, sleep and appetite disturbances, weakness, and symptoms of intoxication occur; the temperature may rise and body weight may decrease.

-When contacting a therapist or neonatologist, the doctor will interview the baby's mother for allergies, recent diseases, identified developmental abnormalities, and a family history.
+When contacting a therapist or neonatologist, the doctor will interview the baby’s mother for allergies, recent illnesses, identified developmental disorders, and family history.

-In addition to the presence of clinical signs in, for the diagnosis of BOS, it is necessary to conduct specific physical and functional studies.
+In addition to the presence of clinical signs in, to make a diagnosis of BOS, it is necessary to conduct specific physical and functional studies.

-The most important test to confirm the diagnosis is spirometry.- at the same time, the volume of inhaled and exhaled air, lung capacity (vital and forced), the amount of air during forced inspiration, and the patency of the respiratory tract are examined.
+The most important test to confirm the diagnosis is spirometry- in this case, the volume of inhaled and exhaled air, lung capacity (vital and forced), the amount of air during forced inspiration, and the patency of the respiratory tract are examined.

 Therapeutic procedures may include: